nicktacular/php-mongo-session/README.md

 **(Q) Where's `composer.json`??**

-(A) Why don't you tweet about how this doesn't have `composer.json`?
+(A) Why don't you tweet about how this project doesn't have `composer.json`?
+I'll retweet you.